Christophe-Martini/gcd-project/codebook.md

 Features selection in tidydata
 =============================

-- subjectid : identifiers of the 30 volunters
+- subjectid : identifiers of the 30 volunteers who carried out the experiment.

-- activity : activities performed by each volunters
+- activity : activities performed by each volunteers

         {LAYING,SITTING,STANDING,WALKING,WALKING_DOWNSTAIRS,WALKING_UPSTAIRS}

-The features selected for this database come from an accelerometer and gyroscope 3-axial raw signals. their values are numeric.
+The features selected for this database come from an accelerometer and gyroscope 3-axial raw signals.
+Features values are normalized and bounded within [-1,1].

 Thus variable names in the tidydata base either contain in their name